arestivo/slides/markdown/javascript.md

 # Classes

-* The *class* keyword is just syntactic sugar for prototype-based classes.
+* The *class* keyword is just *syntactic sugar* for prototype-based classes.
-* Classes can only have method and getters/setters.
+* Classes can only have methods and getters/setters.

 ```javascript
 class Person {